September 16 (Monday) 9:30 am - May 17 (Sunday) 11:45 am

 Functional Maths is all about using Maths in real-life situations.
 The course will underpin Maths skills and help you apply these in everyday contexts, as well as new and challenging situations.

-The classes are generally small, you may join throughout the year, subject to a place being available.
-Assessments are offered through City and Guilds after 45 hours teaching.
+The classes are generally small, delivered to suit your starting point and assessments are offered through City and Guilds after 55 hours teaching.
 You will need to attend an initial assessment prior to starting the course, where it will be discussed if you meet the criteria for a funded place.

 Call the office on 01223 712340 for an initial chat about this course.

-The course runs term-time (no classes during school holidays or bank holidays) from 22nd April until the end of June 2019; there will be an opportunity to continue in the following year from September 2019
+The course runs term-time (no classes during school holidays) from 16th September 2019 until the end of May 2020; there will be an opportunity to sit assessments after 55 hours of lessons (usually May).

 Previous Experience and Knowledge Needed?